EdMaxPrime/cs127-restaurants/README.md

 ![brooklynforfinal](https://user-images.githubusercontent.com/92804326/145525923-456fbd61-6ac7-4b11-9a5a-ab4ea0c58939.png)

 We analyzed the open restaurant application data for Brooklyn in five different neighborhoods: Dumbo, Bay Ridge, Bushwick, Greenpoint, and Sheepshead Bay.
 We observed the similaraties between each neighborhood and how they ranked against one another in the three qualities—transit access, greenery/shade, safety—we deemed most desirable for outdoor dining.
 Our data analysis involved observations about how the Brooklyn data compared to the other boroughs along with how the specific neighborhoods were reflected.
-This analysis focused on aspects of the applications that related to these qualities, such as how the amount of alcohol-serving restaurants relates to the safety of the area.
+This analysis focused on aspects of the applications that related to our chosen qualities, such as how the amount of alcohol-serving restaurants relates to the safety of the area.

 ## Citywide Restaurant Population